We are on a journey to deconstruct

 In our complex world, lawyers are like modern day alchemists.
 Ultimately, we can either reinforce old world systems or help build better ones.
 Realising I needed a purpose-built organisation and platform, I set up Kiu & Co. in 2020.

-Our work here involves deconstructing the social constructs in our existing system, identifying their essence, aligning them with our values, needs and possibilities today, and rebuilding everything into better components and systems.
+Our work here involves deconstructing the social constructs in our existing systems, identifying their essence, aligning them with our values, needs and possibilities today, and rebuilding everything into better components and systems.

 At the micro level (organisational), I work on alternative designs to the conventional corporate vehicle.
 The joint stock corporate design that brought us here, will not get us there.
 Entrepreneurs building business enterprises that seek to solve our challenges today need better legal vehicles that are anchored to their purpose and mission, not the legacy design that is chained to shareholder primacy.
 Simple as it may appear, a re-prioritisation of purpose in corporate legal design is linked to a wide array of essential things, at the micro level and the macro - including providing the scaffolding for value-rich civic engagement.